-Students or organizations who are found responsible for violations may be subject to sanctions ranging from Conduct Warning or Conduct Probation to Suspension or Expulsion from the University.
-Students or organizations residing in University housing may also lose the privilege of living on campus.
+Students or student organizations who are found in violation of a Code violation(s) may be subject to administrative sanctions ranging from Formal Warning or Conduct Probation to Suspension or Expulsion from the University.
+In addition, other administrative sanctions may include exclusion, housing reassignment, loss of housing, and/or loss of privileges.